enso-org/enso/tools/language-server/wstest/benchmarks/apply-edit/README.md

 # set-expression-value

-Benchmark for command that sets the expression value.
+Benchmark for command that applies text edit.
+It sends the `text/applyEdit` message and waits for the visualization message on binary WebSocket.

 ## Run